5 Reasons to Write the Book You Want, Not What’s Popular

 - An Open Letter to the Author with Self-Doubt

-- How to Know if Your Book needs a Rewrite
+- How to Know if You have a Bad Story Idea

 - Find Time to Write and Not Feel Guilty